RedHatQE/rhui4-automation/tests/README.md

 You need a ZIP file with the following files in the root of the archive:

 * `rhcert.pem`, `rhcert_atomic.pem` — These must be valid Red Hat content certificates allowing access to the products that provide the repositories configured in `rhui4_tests/tested_repos.yaml`.
+* `rhcert.mapping` — Optional; a copy of the repo cache for rhcert.pem, taken from an existing RHUA.
+Using this file will speed up adding repos significantly.
 * `rhcert_empty.pem` — This must be a Red Hat content certificate containing no entitlement.
 * `rhcert_expired.pem` — This must be an expired Red Hat content certificate.
 * `rhcert_incompatible.pem` — This must be a Red Hat content certificate containing one or more entitlements that are not compatible with RHUI (containing a non-RHUI repository path) and no compatible entitlement at all.